 This payment is designed to help support your treatment and recovery.
-There are some exclusions for certain hazardous sports, such as horse riding or mountain biking and the maximum you can claim in any 12 month period is £6,000.
+There are some exclusions for certain hazardous sports, such as horse riding or mountain biking.
+The maximum you can claim in any 12 month period is £6,000.

 You can receive Income Protection benefits even if you’re not in paid employment at the time of making a claim.
 Provided your incapacity is severe enough to prevent you from carrying out certain acts of daily living, you can claim the lower of 80% of your pre-incapacity salary or £1,500 per month.

-If you suffer from certain traumatic conditions during your policy term, such as deafness or paralysis to a limb, Zurich pays put a lump sum worth the lower of 6 times your monthly benefit or £50,000.
+If you suffer from certain traumatic conditions during your policy term, such as deafness or limb paralysis, Zurich pays out a lump sum worth the lower of 6 times your monthly benefit or £50,000.

-If you needed to stop working to take care for a spouse, partner or child who is unable to look after themselves, Zurich pays up to £1,500 a month for a maximum of 12 months.
+If you need to stop working to take care of a spouse, partner or child who is unable to look after themselves, Zurich pays up to £1,500 a month for a maximum of 12 months.

-Should you need to stay in hospital for a period of time, after the 7 consecutive night Zurich pays £100 per night for up to 90 nights.
+Should you need to stay in hospital for a period of time, after the 7 consecutive nights Zurich pays £100 per night for up to 90 nights.